 - delegate all or part of the preparation of your prospecting file to companies with expertise in this field

-- create your own commercial prospecting file using data from your call centre or information obtained on the web through contact forms
+- using data from your call centre or information obtained on the web through contact forms

 To build up this prospecting file, you will need to define your commercial target: an ICP (Ideal Customer Profile) and one or two buyer personas.
 This brings us back to step 2: “Segment your prospecting target”!
 The different data points you have on your prospects will help you a lot to transform.